uiwebkit/localize-react/README.md

-# Uni Localization demo for React
+# Uni Localization example for React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)